-SelectDB Statement
+SelectDB Function

 Searches the data in the table in an opened database.